TokomNyori/pupu/readme.md

 insert_sample_data(cursor)
 ```

-`cursor = conn.cursor()` - think of this like a remote control for the database... we use it to send commands
+`cursor = conn.cursor()` - it is like a remote control for the database... we use it to send commands
 then we call these in order:

 - **setup_database(cursor)** - creates the `hostel_management` database